TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 15/Job 15.5.md

 ---

-For thine iniquity teacheth thy mouth, And thou choosest the tongue of the crafty.
+For your iniquity teaches your mouth, and you choose the language of the crafty.